 And now, if you toggle the radio buttons, magic happens:

-I hope you have fun with date level parameters.
-Notice that the sheet title and axis labels don’t change as you click through the date level options.
-Another blog post on that to follow soon.
-Until then, bye!
+Notice that the axis labels don’t change as you click through the date level options.
+Check out Steph’s blog for a nifty tutorial on how to do that.